 If you select by section number, a drop down menu with the year and term will appear (e.g., Fall 2013).
 Select the appropriate option and click next.
-Two drop down menus will appear: one with evaluations by faculty member.
+Two drop down menus will appear: one with evaluations by course, and one with evaluations by faculty member.
 Select the appropriate option and click search.
 The desired information will appear.